Local Interpretations for Explainable Natural Language Processing: A Survey: Evaluation Methods

 \subsubsection{Human Evaluation}

-Given the limitations of current automatic evaluation methods, and the free-form nature of NLE, human evaluation is almost necessary to truly judge explanation quality.
+Given the limitations of current automatic evaluation methods, and the free-form nature of NLE, human evaluation is always necessary to truly judge explanation quality.
 Such evaluation is most commonly done by getting crowdsourced workers to rate the generated explanations (either just as correct/not correct or on a point scale), which allows easy comparison between models.
 In addition, \citet{liu-etal-2019-towards-explainable} uses crowdsourced workers to compare their model's explanations against another, with workers noting which model's explanation related best to the final classification results.
-We suggest that all work on NLE should include some human evaluation results, even if the evaluation is limited (e.g. just on a sample of generated explanations), as BLEU and similar metrics do not necessarily correlate well with human intuition.
+Considering BLEU and similar metrics do not necessarily correlate well with human intuition, all work on NLE should include human evaluation results to some level, even if the evaluation is limited (e.g. just on a sample of generated explanations).